-This game involves one person being nominated as the host and taking photos of 5 – 10 different objects up close.
+This free online game involves one person being nominated as the host and taking photos of 5 – 10 different objects up close.
 The trick to this game is to choose objects that are obscure or are difficult to decipher.

 The players will need to guess the objects and submit to the host.
 From here, the host will announce the objects and the person who guessed the most correct items.

 This is a fun game to play at the start of the week and post in a virtual chat channel.
 At the end of the week you can reveal the answers and winners.
 For the players, it will only take five minutes.